 Each character has four Traits, as defined below.
 How the Traits impact gameplay is defined in the Rolling Against Traits section.

 Competence represents the areas a character is most skilled in.
 This may be a career, favorite hobby, or something they're just uncannily good at.
+When rolling an action that falls under the characters competence roll 3d6 and drop the lowest die roll.

 If you're having difficulty coming up with your Traits, here are some ideas you can use for inspiration.